hanhatnguyendo/Classicmodels/README.md

 # Classicmodels

 This MySQL script provides comprehensive insights into the Classic Models database, focusing on key aspects such as customer behavior, employee performance, product popularity, and order trends.
-This file leverages SQL queries to extract meaningful information and perform various analyses, offering valuable insights for strategic decision-making and business optimization.
+This file leverages SQL queries to extract meaningful information and perform various analysis, offering valuable insights for strategic decision-making and business optimization.

 Model database sourced from MySql Tutorial (https://www.mysqltutorial.org/getting-started-with-mysql/mysql-sample-database/).
 The database's diagram can be found below: